The Starbucks menu is expansive and can be confusing for those who have never visited before.

 - Cold brews

-- Nitro cold brew: Made with nitrogen gas.
-Nitro cold brew is smoother and not as bitter as regular coffee.
+- Nitro cold brew.
+Made with nitrogen gas.
+Nitro cold brew is smoother and less bitter than regular coffee.

 - Iced Americano